capistrano/sshkit/EXAMPLES.md

       puts capture(:echo, "I don't care about security!") end

-## Execute and raise an error if something goes wrong:
+## Execute and raise an error if something goes wrong

     on hosts do |host|
       execute!(:echo, '"Example Message!"
 1>&2; false')
     end

-This will raise `SSHKit::CommandUncleanExit.new("Example Message!")` which will cause the command to abort.
+This will raise `SSHKit::Command:Failed` with the `#message` "Example Message!"` which will cause the command to abort.

+## Make a test, or run a command which may fail without raising an error:

+    on hosts do |host
+      if test "[ -d /opt/sites ]" do
+        within "/opt/sites" do
+          execute :git, :pull
+        end
+      else
+        execute :git, :clone, 'some-repository', '/opt/sites'
+      end
+    end

+The `test()` command behaves exactly the same as execute however will return false if the command exits with a non-zero exit (as `man 1 test` does).
+As ti returns boolean it can be used to direct the control flow within the block.

-## Do something different on one host, or another depending on a host property:
+## Do something different on one host, or another depending on a host property

     host1 = SSHKit::Host.new 'user@example.com'
     host2 = SSHKit::Host.new 'user@example.org'